 - Provide high-quality curriculum PE

-Our children attend swimming sessions at the Deben Pool for four consecutive terms once they enter Year 5.
+Our children attend swimming sessions for four consecutive terms once they enter Year 5.
 This is partially funded through our Sports Premium.

 Funding has been used to purchase equipment for a range of different sports and activities, including hockey, gymnastics, athletics, netball, football and rugby.

 Other staff training provided with our funding have included two members of staff completing the Primary School Teacher Certificate for the Teaching of Swimming and Primary Tennis Training.

 We are ‘Gold’ members of the School Games and take part in a wide range of competitions alongside netball and football fixtures with local primary schools.
 Funding has been used to cover supply and transport costs.

 - We have been awarded with a Gold School Games Award.

 - 2018/2019 Winners of Y5/6 Pyramid Netball Tournament, qualifying for County finals.

 - 2018/2019 Runners-Up Y3/4 Pyramid Tennis, qualifying for County finals.